Exclusive: Asian buyers of U.S. LNG dial back as exuberance dims

 Moves to sell off supply are likely to boost global spot market liquidity as trading houses vie for the business and challenge the historical dominance of the oil majors.

-Japanese utilities Tokyo Gas and Osaka Gas as well as India’s Gail are dialing back on their U.S. LNG commitments via stake sales after realizing they cannot handle the initial surge of volume due to low demand at home.
+Japanese utilities Tokyo Gas (9531.T) and Osaka Gas (9532.T) as well as India’s Gail (GAIL.NS) are dialing back on their U.S. LNG commitments via stake sales after realizing they cannot handle the initial surge of volume due to low demand at home.

 “The large volumes they have taken on are a risk in the near term, but they make sense in the longer term as gas demand across the region will grow,” an industry source said.

-All three players have tapped European trading houses, energy firms and utilities, including Germany’s E.ON,
+All three players have tapped European trading houses, energy firms and utilities, including Germany’s E.ON (EONGn.DE),

 to take some of the LNG off their hands through five-year sales deals, sources from the companies approached have told Reuters.